 Born in present-day Germany into a family made wealthy in the textile trade, Fugger built upon his considerable inherited wealth with an international mining operation that was nearly monopolistic in its dominance across Europe and Asia.Wikimedia Commons

 And although that fortune was large enough to make him the second richest person in history, what truly separates Carnegie from the pack and what defines his legacy to this day is his incredible philanthropy.

 All told, he gave away about 90 percent of his fortune (nearly $80 billion, when adjusted for inflation) to various charitable causes.
 His famous 1889 article "The Gospel of Wealth" is widely credited with informing the wave of philanthropy among America's super-wealthy in the ensuing years.
 In that article, he wrote "The man who dies thus rich, dies disgraced."Wikimedia Commons

 1. John D. Rockefeller (1839-1937)

-However, in the 1860s, when New York-born John D. Rockefeller was building his first refineries, the oil boom hadn't yet happened.
-But then it did.
-Rockefeller was in the right place at the right time.
+When New York-born John D. Rockefeller was building his first refineries in the 1860s, the oil boom hadn't yet happened.
+But then it did, and Rockefeller was in the right place at the right time.
 Worldwide demand went through the roof and Rockefeller controlled, at his peak, over 90 percent of all the oil in the U.S.

 The U.S. government eventually dismantled that monopoly, but by then Rockefeller had retired and his wealth was secure.
-In those later years, he gave away large chunks of what was very likely the largest fortune in history. -/AFP/Getty Images
+In his later years, he gave away most of what was the largest fortune in history.
+AFP/Getty Images

 Next, check out the recent study claiming that the richest one percent are to blame for your unhappiness.
 Then, see what Bill Gates looked like way back in 1983.